Skip to content

 What are leasehold management fees?

-Leasehold management fees form part of a service charge and are designed to cover the costs of the manager or landlord of the building in which you have bought a property.
+A leasehold management fee is part of the service charge paid to the landlord or freeholder of a property.
+It’s designed to cover the costs of the manager or landlord of the building in which you have bought a property.

 Fees will vary depending on the size of the property and how much work the manager or landlord plans to do on the property.